Asbaharoon/Atm-Machine/README.md

 # Atm-Machine
 Console (Full Functionality)

-#The use cando the Following ..
+#The user can do the Following ..
  > Balance
  > Deposit
  > Withdraw